-Date Serial and Main claims and causes of number instance Defendants action Main remedies Represented class Status / additional details Claim amount 5.
-5/2013 Clal The plaintiff contends that To order Clal Any person who In August 2015, the District Court decided to The plaintiff Insurance Clal Insurance breaches its Insurance to pay to received, during the dismiss the motion to approve against the estimates the District - and obligation to attach linked the class members 7 years prior to the defendants, regarding the claim of non-payment cumulative amount Tel Aviv additional interest and duly calculated linkage differentials filing of the claim of linkage differentials, and to accept the motion for the first class in insurance linkage differentials, with and interest with and/or who will to approve against the defendants with respect to the amount of NIS companies respect to the insurance respect to the receive, until a the claim regarding the underpayment of interest 518 million (if it is benefits which it pays. underpayment ruling has been on insurance benefits, and it was determined that ruled that the interest According to the claim, the which was given on the claim, the entitled class members include any should be calculated date from which the interest performed. insurance benefits policyholder, beneficiary or third party who, beginning from the and linkage differentials Additionally, and/or from Clal Insurance, during the period from three years prior to the date of the occurrence should be calculated is alternatively, the to which duly filing of the claim, until the date of the claim's of the insurance beginning on the date of the Court is requested to calculated interest approval as a class action, received from the event), and in the occurrence of the insurance order the provision (the "First Class") defendants, and not through any ruling which was amount of NIS 210 event, until the actual of compensation in and duly calculated given between them, insurance benefits to which million (if it is ruled payment date.
-Alternatively, favor of the public, linkage differentials duly calculated interest was not added, within 30 that the interest linkage differentials should in its discretion. (the "Second days after the date of submission of the claim to should be calculated be paid from the date of the Class") were not the insurer (and not from the date of submission beginning from 30 occurrence of the insurance added. of the last document required by the insurer to days after the date of event until the actual evaluate the liability), until the actual payment the claim's payment date, as well as date.
-In October 2016, the defendants withdrew, submission to the interest starting 30 days after with the approval of the Supreme Court, a motion insurance company). the filing date of the claim, for leave to appeal which was filed by them in The plaintiff until the actual payment date October 2015, which primarily involved an estimates the of the insurance benefits. objection to the determination of the District cumulative amount Court, according to which a previous settlement for the second class, arrangement into which the company entered with respect to regarding a similar question does not constitute linkage differentials, final judgment which blocks the filing of the in an additional motion to approve, and does not afford protection amount of NIS 490 to the defendants, and the parties reserved all of million. their claims with respect to the main proceedings.
-The proceedings are currently in the claim handling stage.
+Date Serial and Main claims and causes of number instance Defendants action Main remedies Represented class Status / additional details Claim amount Clal Insurance and additional insurance companies Main remedies To order the defendants to pay to the class members linkage differentials and interest with respect to the underpayment which was performed.
+Additionally, and/or alternatively, the Court is requested to order the provision of compensation in favor of the public, in its discretion.
+Any person who received, during the 7 years prior to the filing of the claim and/or who will receive, until a ruling has been given on the claim, insurance benefits from the defendants, to which duly calculated interest (the "First Class") and duly calculated linkage differentials (the "Second Class") were not aDEd.
+In August 2015, the District Court decided to dismiss the motion to approve against the defendants, regarding the claim of non-payment of linkage differentials, and to accept the motion to approve against the defendants with respect to the claim regarding the underpayment of interest on insurance benefits, and it was determined that the entitled class members include any policyholder, beneficiary or third party who, during the period from three years prior to the filing of the claim, until the date of the claim's approval as a class action, received from the defendants, and not through any ruling which was given between them, insurance benefits to which duly calculated interest was not aDEd, within 30 days after the date of submission of the claim to the insurer (and not from the date of submission of the last document required by the insurer to evaluate the liability), until the actual payment date.
+In October 2016, the defendants withdrew, with the approval of the Supreme Court, a motion for leave to appeal which was filed by them in October 2015, which primarily involved an objection to the determination of the District Court, according to which a previous settlement arrangement into which the Company entered regarding a similar question does not constitute final judgment which blocks the filing of the motion to approve, and does not afford protection to the defendants, and the parties reserved all of their claims with respect to the main proceedings.
+The proceedings are currently in the claim Claim amount The plaintiff estimates the cumulative amount for the first class in the amount of NIS 518 million (if it is ruled that the interest should be calculated beginning from the date of the occurrence of the insurance event), and in the amount of NIS 210 million (if it is ruled that the interest should be calculated beginning from 30 days after the date of the claim's submission to the insurance company).
+The plaintiff estimates the cumulative amount for the second class, with respect to linkage differentials, in an additional amount of NIS 490 million.